WORKSHOPS4GIRLS

 • What do you think is unfair that people should know about?

-Look at the topics that they identify in their reflections.
-Have them brainstorm which ones they could tackle and have the most impact.
+Review the topics identified in their reflections.
+Encourage thembrainstorm which ones they could tackle and have the most impact.

 Look for the "spark" when the girls get to certain topics.
 When they find the one they want, the girls should be excited about it.

-Make sure the girls know what they are doing and why it matters
+Make sure the Juniors know what they are doing and why it matters

 • Why did you pick this idea?